-In light of the issues summarised above, a Swiss-domiciled company is well-advised to prepare early for possible internal investigations.
-In summary, we strongly recommend the following steps to be taken.
+A Swiss-domiciled company is well advised to prepare early for possible internal investigations.
+In summary, we strongly recommend taking the following steps.

-- Allocation of competence.
-The company should establish whether the compliance, legal or risk departments are competent to analyse trigger incidents and to determine who should lead an investigation. - Allocation mechanism for investigation budget.
-The company needs a mechanism to allocate a budget quickly to the investigation team (costs of internal investigations can be very considerable; in particular, if non-Swiss lawyers have to be involved). - Training of employees.
-Ideally a company should build up certain competences (including training) in the relevant departments (which are typically compliance, legal or internal audit). - As part of this training, standard proceedings and standard documents such as interview forms, among others, can be prepared.
-Larger companies may consider obtaining forensic software and reviewing their document management systems in the context of their suitability for investigations. - Employment contracts and regulations may be reviewed and adapted to permit the company to send employees on garden leave and to review their emails.
-The entity's email policy will ideally state that the email may not be used for private purposes. - Furthermore, the company should issue a regulation on email supervision.
-Among the further documents that can be prepared are regulations concerning document retention and application for Sunday and night work for the project team. - The company may also consider establishing a whistleblowing policy, which should establish a clear reaction mechanism and prevent disadvantages to the whistleblower.
+- Allocation of competence: the company should establish whether the compliance, legal or risk departments are competent to analyse trigger incidents and determine who should lead an investigation. - Allocation mechanism for investigation budget: the company needs a mechanism to allocate a budget quickly to the investigation team (costs of internal investigations can be very considerable, in particular, if non-Swiss lawyers have to be involved). - Employee training: ideally, a company should build up certain competences (including training) in the relevant departments (which are typically compliance, legal or internal audit).
+As part of this training, standard proceedings and standard documents, such as interview forms, among other things, can be prepared.
+Larger companies may consider obtaining forensic software and reviewing their document management systems in the context of their suitability for investigations. - Employment contracts and regulations: these may be reviewed and adapted to permit the company to send employees on garden leave and to review their emails.
+The entity's email policy will ideally state that the email may not be used for private purposes. - Regulation on email supervision: the company should issue a regulation on email supervision.
+Among the further documents that can be prepared are regulations concerning document retention and application for Sunday and night work for the project team.

+The company should also consider establishing a whistle-blowing policy, which should provide a clear reaction mechanism and prevent disadvantages to the whistle-blower.